offbeatwp/documentation/basics__post_models.md

 $location->events()->associate($id);
 ```

 If you also use an array of ids to associate multiple posts at once.
-By default the relations are appended to existing relationships.
-If you what to replace the existing relationships, you just have to add an second parameter with the value `false` like:
+By default, the relations are appended to existing relationships.
+If you what to replace the existing relationships, you just have to add a second parameter with the value `false` like:

 ```
 $location->events()->associate([1,2,3], false);